GovTechSG/apex-complete-docs/sections/publishing/api-authentication.md

 # API Authentication

-This section serves as a guide to help you understand various types of API authentication.
+This section serves as a guide to help you understand the types of API authentication used in APEX.

 - [JWT](#jwt)
 - [API Key](#api-key)